-Marijuana is the most often used illegal drug in the U.S. But some states are legalizing it for medical and recreational use.
-It comes from the hemp plant.
+Marijuana is the most commonly used mind-altering drug in the U.S., after alcohol.
+It's illegal in some states, but others states have legalized it for medical and recreational use.
+The drug comes from the hemp plant.
 The chemicals in marijuana are found in the leaves and flowering shoots.
 THC is the most well-known of these chemicals.
 There are also manmade chemicals that act like THC.
 But they are much stronger.
 They are synthetic marijuana.
 They are sold under names such as K2, Kronic, or Spice.

 Some studies suggest that some types of marijuana are now stronger than in the past.

 Users can become dependent on or addicted to marijuana, just as someone can with alcohol and tobacco.
 A person is dependent on marijuana when they have withdrawal symptoms.
 Someone is addicted to the drug when the drug use interferes with many aspects of life but they still can't stop using it.
 Drug use may affect their finances, school work, and social life.

 Loss of coordination.
 This makes it hard and difficult, even dangerous to do things such as drive a car.

 Trouble thinking and problem-solving that can also affect driving

 Can't tell the difference between oneself and others

 Anxiety or panic reactions or being overly suspicious and distrustful can be seen with higher concentrations.
 This doesn't always happen.
 In fact, many people take marijuana to treat anxiety.